SrikalaRekapalli/chef-automate-ha/README.md

     **For example:** /root/automate.license

-    **The --server-url** is the URL of your Chef server, which contains the fully-qualified domain name of the Chef server and the name of the organization you created when you created the delivery user.
+    **•The --server-url** is the URL of your Chef server, which contains the fully-qualified domain name of the Chef server and the name of the organization you created when you created the delivery user.

     **•	AUTOMATE_SERVER_FQDN** is the external fully-qualified domain name of the Chef Automate server.
 This is just the name of the system, not a URL.